astronomer/docs/learn/connections/databricks.md

 [Databricks](https://www.databricks.com/) is a SaaS product for data processing using Apache Spark.
 Integrating Databricks with Apache Airflow® lets you manage Databricks clusters, as well as execute and monitor Databricks jobs from an Airflow DAG.

 This guide provides the basic setup for creating a Databricks connection.
-For a complete integration tutorial, see [Orchestrate Databricks jobs with Airflow](airflow-databricks.md).
+For a complete integration tutorial, see [Orchestrate Databricks jobs with Apache Airflow®](airflow-databricks.md).

 ## Prerequisites